klahrich/aisuite/README.md

 ## Fork Changes

-This fork adds a few Python-only behaviors that are not part of the upstream README:
+This repository is a fork of the upstream [`andrewyng/aisuite`](https://github.com/andrewyng/aisuite) project and includes a few Python-only behaviors that are not part of the upstream README:

 - OpenAI-compatible provider configs accept `extra_headers`, which is normalized to the underlying SDK header config.
 - Explicit `base_url` values are preserved for OpenAI-compatible providers in this fork, which is useful for local or self-hosted gateways.